scicloj/open-source-mentoring/list-of-projects.md

 (last updated: 2024-08-12)

+Here is the current list of projects for the Scicloj Open Source Mentoring program.
+Soon we will provide more detailed descriptions.

 The 🛠 symbol means that somebody has started looking into a project an will probably continue with that.

 * 🛠 create [Conjure](https://conjure.oli.me.uk/) bindings for [Clay](https://scicloj.github.io/clay) notebooking